 2 Classmates celebrated 50 years of marriage in 2015 and 35 Classmates celebrated 40 (or more) years of marriage in 2015 (or prior).

-32 have passed...7 in 2015 (Linda Garrison, Gary Wolfe, Linda Walton, Kathy Anderson, Connie Archer, Sandy Begraft & Walt Barkman)
+33 have passed...the most recent being Bill Hamilton just in March and there were 7 in 2015 (Linda Garrison, Gary Wolfe, Linda Walton, Kathy Anderson, Connie Archer, Sandy Begraft & Walt Barkman)

 Many from our Class of 1965 attended schools in Roxbury Township since Kindergarten...that means that most went to Church/Temple, Boy/Girl Scouts, 4-H, played Little League/Babe Ruth or "midget"/Pop Warner football or some other activity with their Classmates for 13 years or more.
 And those activities were in addition to school sports/functions...among our graduates we have doctors, nurses, lawyers, teachers, career military, businessmen, businesswomen, skilled blue collar workers and successful stay-at-home Moms and Dads.